konkit/programmerjournal/README.md

 [x] Write updates for tasks
 [x] BuJo icons
 [x] Write descriptions in Markdown
+[x] Add entry for when the task was snoozed
 [ ] List tasks planned for this week,
 [ ] Monthly backlog, migrating to monthly backlog
 [ ] Undo snooze